Introduction and Videos

 There are two videos made by Tim Graves which give more information on what the integrations do:

-- [Video currently being replaced] gives a brief demonstration of how the changes look in Primo.
+- This video gives a brief demonstration of how the changes look in Primo.
 This has no technical details it just illustrates what the integration achieves.

-- [Video currently being replaced] provides a ten-minute tour of the code and background to the processes involved.
+- Tim Graves spoke at Talis Insight Europe 2017 providing a tour of the code and background to the processes involved.
 This is more technical but will be useful to anyone planning on implementing or adapting the code.
 Tim Graves explains the process, especially some of the areas that may be a little more cryptic!

 Access the sample code